 Mustard doesn’t expire easily and exceeded everyone’s expectations, even after the expiry date of the company.
 But, it can go bad if the above-mentioned conditions aren’t followed properly.

-Hence, you should look inside the jar at least once a day to check for molds or smell.
-If you find a mold, that means bacteria has contaminated your mustard because it wasn’t properly stored.
+Hence, you should look inside the jar at least once a day to check for molds or smells.
+If you find a mold, that means bacteria have contaminated your mustard because it wasn’t properly stored.

 Moreover, if there is a pungent odor that you can feel from mustard that also means mustard has gone bad.
 In both such scenarios get rid of it.
 Mustard does lose quality, taste, and texture over time, hence you eventually gonna need a new one.